Discussion Panel: The Experience of the International Student

 conscious career choice

--By Christine Ball In my twenties, I had no idea what I wanted to do with my life.
+In my twenties, I had no idea what I wanted to do with my life.
 I wasn’t driven by a clear purpose or a strategic career plan.
 I fell into a temp job at an IT firm, just looking to make ends meet, and somehow I stayed.
 Over time, I found my way into the marketing department, and eventually, I was running marketing and communications for North America.
 But if I’m honest, it wasn’t a conscious career choice.
 It was happenstance.
-I let the current take me…
+I let the current take me where it wanted…